boumhidi-achraf/Multilingual-Reputation-Generation-System/README.md

 ------------------------------------------------------------

 📜 Citation
-If you use these datasets in your research, please cite our paper:
+If you use these datasets in your research, please cite our paper.

-article{Boumhidi2025MultilingualReputation,
-  author  = {Achraf Boumhidi, Abdessamad Benlahbib, Erik Cambria, El Habib Nfaoui}, title   = {Multilingual Reputation Generation System through Daily Opinion Mining Analysis}, journal = {Results in Engineering}, year    = {2025}
-}